About Driving Records for a CDL

 Applying for a Commercial Driver Position

 Potential employers will perform a CDL DMV record search on all possible candidates before hiring for a commercial driving job.
 Driving record lookups are performed to ensure that the applicants are safe and responsible drivers who will represent the company in a positive way.
 As such, DMV record demerit points, previous violations, suspensions and traffic fines can all negatively affect a truck driver’s candidacy.
-To prepare for any possible questions about your drivers license record, or to simply familiarize yourself with the information included within the report, order a copy today through DMV.com for maximum convenience.

 What is on my CDL driving record?

 Driving abstracts for truck drivers that are ordered from the state agency will include various pieces of pertinent information.
 However, the extent of the personal driving history covered will vary based on the type of CDL driving record ordered, as three-year, seven-year and complete history reports are often available.
 When you perform a driving record check directly through your state of residence, you will typically receive the following details in your report:

 - Previous traffic violations

 - DUI reports

 - Car accidents

 - Habitual traffic offender information

 Online driving records conveniently obtained through DMV.com, meanwhile, will include information about your current drivers license status, previous violation convictions, administrative penalties, license restrictions, license endorsements and demerit points (if applicable in your state).

 How do I remove points from my CDL record?